trolit/grocery-store-themed-API/README.md

 }
 ```

-To return products that category is "Alcoholic Drinks" you could use <code>categoryId</code> or human readable <code>category</code>.
-When using name with whitespace, whitespace must be replaced with %20 encoding.
-See example below.
+To return products that category is "Alcoholic Drinks" you can use <code>categoryId</code> or human readable <code>category</code>.
+When using name with whitespace, whitespace must be replaced within %20 encoding.
+See examples below.

 ```http://localhost:8080/api/v1/products?search=categoryId:1```